-The group is called Nae Straw Oban and consists of Julia current car parks | MacLeod, Brooke McCloskey, Kaelyn Shores, Anna MacDonald, Eliza Bavington, Iona Caldwell, Natalie Lopez and Jodi Anderson.
+Kaelyn Shores, Anna MacDonald, Eliza Bavington, Iona Caldwell, Natalie Lopez and Jodi Anderson.

-They have visited a number of businesses in the town with Albany Street; the goal of persuading them k in Tweeddale to stop using plastic straws and reduce the amount of plastic waste Oban produces.
-The girls have been successful in managing to get a number of key businesses to pledge to stop using plastic straws, such as Roxy's cafe.
+They have visited a number of businesses in the town with Albany Street; the goal of persuading them k in Tweeddale to stop using plastic straws and reduce the amount of get together in Oban chat', with the aim of through difficult times.